bcmichael/RNMR-Docs/docs/command/syntax.md

 Blocked records may have multiple segments.
 These segments are typically used to store the different channels of the hypercomplex acquisition used for multi-dimensional spectra.
 When loading data from or saving data to a blocked record a particular segment can be selected by appending a period and the segment number to the record number.

+# Buffers
+Data in RNMR is kept in buffers.
+There are two types of buffers in RNMR: acquisition and processing.
+The acquisition buffer is only available in RNMRA and holds the same values as the averager.
+Data will initially be in the acquisition buffer when it is collected and it can then be transferred to a processing buffer for further manipulation and analysis.
+There are currently four processing buffers available in RNMR.
+Processing buffer 1 is the visible processing buffer and its contents may be displayed on the screen.
+Many commands operate only on the visible processing buffer.
+Others will accept processing buffers as arguments.
+Processing buffers are specified by their indexes (1-4).

+Processing buffers can be divided into multiple blocks using `DBSZ`.
+Multiple blocks of data can be read into these processing buffer blocks from a blocked record.
+Most commands that process data will operate on all of these blocks independently with a single RNMR command.
+This approach to data processing can increase efficiency by reducing the overhead of interpreting RNMR commands.

+There are a series of commands that perform mathematical operations on the data in two processing buffers.
+These will typically have a source and destination buffer as their arguments.
+The operation is performed on the data from the two buffers and the result is stored in the destination buffer.
+For these operations it is required that the two records have the same active size and domain.
+They are not required to be partitioned into the same number of blocks.
+RNMR uses the following formula to match source and destination blocks.

+    SRC_BLCK = MOD(DTS_BLCK-1, NBLK_SRC)+1